paleo-data/paleo-data.github.io/collections/_how-to-guides/start-using-symbiota.md

 <iframe src="https://docs.google.com/presentation/d/1KTuhJWM_dSGWAahTZhDVspilIthPrsy36JlVFDWDlG0/embed?start=false&loop=false&delayms=10000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## 2) Learn how to manage specimen data using Symbiota
-Carefully review [this guide](/knowledge-hub/how-to-guides/how-to-manage-data-about-specimens-using-symbiota) before contributing fossil specimen data to a Symbiota portal.
+Carefully review [this guide](/knowledge-hub/how-to-guides/manage-data-about-specimens-using-symbiota) before contributing fossil specimen data to a Symbiota portal.

 {: .notice--info }
 If you maintain existing digital catalog records in a spreadsheet, this information can be imported into Symbiota.
 Data providers should review the [data formatting guide](/knowledge-hub/how-to-guides/how-to-manage-data-about-specimens-using-symbiota#bulk-data-import) prior to ingesting fossil specimen records into Symbiota.

 ## 3) Develop a digitization workflow
 Once oriented to Symbiota's key features and requirements for managing fossil specimen data, [this guide](/knowledge-hub/how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota) will help you develop a strategy for digitizing your fossil specimens using a Symbiota portal.

-{% include related_list topics='symbiota' %}

-{% include resource_list topics='symbiota' %}